dqops/dqo/docs/checks/column/nulls/not-nulls-count.md

 ---
 # not nulls count data quality checks

-Detects empty columns that contain only *null* values.
-Counts the number of rows that have non-null values.
+Verifies that a column contains a minimum number of non-null values.
- Raises a data quality issue when the count of non-null values is below *min_count*.
- The default value of the *min_count* parameter is 1, but DQOps supports setting a higher number to assert that a column has at least that many non-null values.
+ The default value of the *min_count* parameter is 1 to detect at least one value in a monitored column.

 ___